 Die lede van parlement is nie al uitgawe wat uit die staatskas kom nie – daar is baie meer wat nie saamgevoeg word nie.
 Alles onder die “grondwet” en “wettig”.
-We as Afrikaners and Boers are not part of them.
+We as a small white community, included Afrikaners and Boers are not part of them.
 Were not part of them.
+Ramaphosa always speak of their own people.
 There was a White paper and different agreements since Codesa regarding this ethnic groups of different peoples.
 They are still living on homelands (now called Trustlands) and landclaims (CPA’s) (communal lands).
 None of them are “landless”.
 There were thousands of landclaims since 1994 – it is in Hansards as well.
 ALL gameparks (sanpark) belong to government.
 Government bought food productive 5000++ farms since 1994 with TAX money – what happened with this “land reform and productive farms”?
 Mining – all mining permits came from the current government – there are more than 8000 old mines that never received any attention for rehabilitation – Land that belongs to whom?

 President Cyril Ramaphosa has announced his new cabinet, trimming the number of ministries from 36 to 28.